TrainerGuy22/DirectBuild/README.md

 - SCM
 - Plugins
 - Web Interface
-- IRC Bot

 Plugins can be written in Groovy/JavaScript and can add Task Types and SCM support.
 SimpleCI has support for Gradle, GNU Make, Commands for tasks and Git for SCMs built-in.

 ## Building

-Building SimpleCI requires that the [dmd](http://dlang.org/) compiler be installed.

 To build SimpleCI, execute the following command:
 ```./gradlew jar```